 Is NIPT Covered by Insurance Plans?

-Yes, insurance often covers NIPT, but it varies by plan.
-Contact your provider to confirm coverage specifics.
-If you’re concerned about costs, ask your doctor about financial assistance options.
-It’s important to understand your policy.
+Coverage varies by plan.
+Contact your insurance provider to confirm the specifics.
+If cost is a concern, ask your doctor about financial assistance options.

 How Accurate Is NIPT Compared to Traditional Tests?

-NIPT is generally more accurate than traditional tests, often detecting over 99% of certain chromosomal abnormalities.
-Imagine confidently getting early results, reducing anxiety compared to waiting for amniocentesis outcomes.
-You’re empowered with better information for decision-making.
+NIPT is generally more accurate than traditional screening tests, detecting over 99% of certain chromosomal abnormalities.
+Results also come earlier, which gives you more time to make decisions compared to waiting for amniocentesis outcomes.

 Can NIPT Detect the Baby’s Gender?